rsksmart/RSKIPs/IPs/RSKIP543.md

 EIP-2718 introduced a new format by concatenating a transaction type prefix with the `TransactionPayload`.
 The payload is treated as a bytearray (not necessarily RLP) whose semantics are to be specified in each proposal for a new transaction type.
 The overall encoding for transactions follows the format `tx-type || TransactionPayload`.
 For example, this [recent transaction](https://etherscan.io/getRawTx?tx=0x8b3d615ed5851c470bc026e5e395cff95c2cc2a2861c5cf0eadfc64801edd8b2) in Ethereum starts with the first byte `0x02`  which denotes a Type-2 (EIP-1559) transaction.
 This is followed by the second byte `f8` which is similar to the RLP encoding just like our Rootstock example above.
 Thus far, the first four transaction types introduced in Ethereum have continued to use RLP encoding for the payload.
 However, EIP-2718 explicitly states that `TransactionPayload` does not have to use RLP encoding (see the [Rationale](https://eips.ethereum.org/EIPS/eip-2718#rationale) section in the EIP).

 EIP-2718 restricts transaction type numbers to unsigned 8 bit numbers between `0`  and `0x7f`.
 We propose to follow this strictly on Rootstock as well.
 However, to avoid conflicts between new transaction types specifically introduced in Rootstock from those in Ethereum, we need a differentiator, or a namespace separator.

+As specified (in EIP-2718's  Backwards Compatibility section), clients can differentiate between the legacy transactions and typed transactions by looking at the first byte.
+If it starts with a value in the range `[0, 0x7f]` then it is a new transaction type, if it starts with a value in the range `[0xc0, 0xfe]` then it is a legacy transaction type. `0xff` is not realistic for an RLP encoded transaction, so it is reserved for future use as an extension sentinel value.
+A transaction typically cannot exceed 128KB.
+Therefore, in terms of RLP list sizes, anything higher than `0xfa` is impractical (as `0xfa` is enough to store 16MB).
+However, to be consistent with EIP-2718, for the present, we only reserve `0xff` for future sentinel use.
+The range `[0xc0, 0xfe]` includes both long and short lists in RLP format.
+In Rootstock, REMASC transactions do not need gas or signatures and can be represented using short lists in RLP format.
+This is aligned with EIP-2718's range for legacy transactions (`[0xc0, 0xfe]`), therefore we can treat remasc transactions as legacy without additional special handling.

+Note that the range for type values includes `0`.
+At present, there is no formal specification in Ethereum for a "type-0" transaction.
+In other words, there is no "formal" Type-0 transaction.
+Ethereum clients include a type field in their JSON RPC response for transaction receipts.
+This is just for convenience as it allows the use of the same JSON schema for receipts of different types.
+It should be clear that, in consensus, there is no Type-0 transaction.
+A transaction encoded in the EIP-2718 format with a leading `0x00` should NOT be interpreted as a legacy transaction - as noted later, the signature rules are different for EIP-2718 transactions.
+Implementers may wish to reject such transactions either explicitly (or they can reject them by treating them the same way as any undefined type).

 ## Rootstock-specific transactions